cyber-dojo-retired/downloader/README.md

 - The source for the [cyberdojo/downloader](https://hub.docker.com/r/cyberdojo/downloader/tags) Docker image.
 - A docker-containerized micro-service for [https://cyber-dojo.org](https://cyber-dojo.org).
-- An http service (rack based) for downloading cyber-dojo practice sessions as git repositories.
+- An http service (rack based) for downloading cyber-dojo practice sessions as .tgz git repositories.
 - Work in progress.
 Not live.

 ***